 The film is also very interesting from a psychological viewpoint.
 It seems that Lisa is going through some stages of “grief/bereavement model”, starting from denial and anger, and progressing towards bargaining, depression and, finally, acceptance.
-The change, triggered by the emotional upset, which happens within Lisa, could not be said to be remarkable, but is still quite impressive – she seems to move from being a spoiled, irresponsible and privileged girl student to being a caring, morally responsible, serious and mature young woman.
+The change in Lisa, triggered by the emotional upset, could not be said to be remarkable, but is still quite impressive – she seems to move from being a spoiled, irresponsible and privileged girl student to being a caring, morally responsible, serious and mature young woman.

 Another great thing in ‘Margaret’ is Paquin’s performance.
-Although teenage Lisa comes across as annoying and, even sometimes very dislikeable, Paquin never stops to portray her character with skill which is enviable and performance, which is mesmerising.
+Although teenage Lisa comes across as annoying and, even sometimes very dislikeable, Paquin never stops to portray her character with an enviable skill and her performance is admirable.
 Be it Lisa’s tantrum or her speech defending people of America with all the conviction and zeal she is capable of, Paquin is there to portray any change of mood or to display any kind of emotion.
 However, Lisa’s attitude also means that it becomes quite hard for the audience to relate to her, and, thus, truly sympathise with her situation.

 The film time (two and half hours) may be adequate when one considers that the film once ran four and a half hours, but it is still too long and appears a painful drag at certain times.
 Moreover, constant cutting and editing do let themselves show throughout the film – be it through undeveloped side stories, e.g. Lisa’s abortion or through characters’ confusion, e.g. Mr. Aaron (Matt Damon) and his thoughts and feelings regarding Lisa and her actions.
 Another criticism is that despite ‘Margaret’s elaborate dialogue and a clear attempt at sophistication, the film sometimes borders on sheer tiresome predictability, and some scenes feel completely irrelevant, while other key ones, such as the accident sequence, are bound to raise many an eyebrow.

 Whatever its faults, be it length, underdeveloped characters or sequence, Lonergan’s ‘Margaret’ is still a brave, original and very interesting piece of cinematography overall.
 The film strives to be as realistic as possible by paying attention to details and having an unhasty, deliberate pace, while at the same time maintaining its theatrical, literary characteristic, for example through its use of music, long shots of New York and through the incorporation of poetry and opera sequences.
-Throw into this an amazing performance by the lead actress and a thought-provoking element, and ‘Margaret’ becomes a very underrated film indeed.
+Throw into this an amazing performance by the lead actress and a thought-provoking element and ‘Margaret’ becomes a worth watching and underrated film.
 7/10